santagoy/san-tagoy-xyz/content/_index.md

 ---

 I'm Nico, a writer of mostly Tabletop RPG things.
-I've made several things, for examples two epistolary games games which you may find in anthologies [here](https://far-horizons-co-op.itch.io/sgd8) and [here](https://far-horizons-co-op.itch.io/anthology-2-1).
+I've made several things, for examples two epistolary games which you may find in anthologies [here](https://far-horizons-co-op.itch.io/sgd8) and [here](https://far-horizons-co-op.itch.io/anthology-2-1).

 Although my tastes changed some time after that and now I mostly write things for ***play*** than things that want to be ***games***.